eruj22/eruj22/README.md

 ## 🚀 About Me

 Ever since I stumbled upon programming I was inspired to build more, to learn more, to be better programmer.
-For me it's simple.
-Do something programming related every day.
-Until now I have built many projects, from really simple to less simple ones.
-Most of them you can find on GitHub.

-Last few months I am actively learning React through building projects.
-I am also very grateful to get React mentor, <a href="https://github.com/artnerdnet">artnerdnet</a>.
-She helped me improve my code and guided me through different issues.
-With her help I have became better programmer.
+Before getting my first job I had built many different projects that you can see on my GitHub profile.
+During my first few months of learning React I had I pleasure to learn from <a href="https://github.com/artnerdnet">artnerdnet</a>.
+She was my mentor and she helped me immensely with her feedback on my written code and her guidance helped me stay on the correct path.
+Her knowledge and experience helped me progress faster than I would otherwise.

 Currently I am working as a front-end developer.
-The technologies that I am using the most are React, TypeScript, Emotion for styling and React query.
+There I am surrounded with knowledgeable and experienced people that that are really supportive.
+I am learning so much and can gradually contribute more to the benefit of the company.
+Mostly I am using React, TypeScript, Emotion for styling and React query.
 I am a part of the agile team, responsible for small part of the Saas product.

 In my personal life I love doing sports, reading, listening to music and enjoying the nature.
 ## 🛠 Languages and tools